Pedoulas

 Pedoulas (Πεδουλάς) is a village in the Nicosia District of Cyprus, located at an altitude of 1100 m in the Troodos Mountains, 4 km south of Moutoullas.
-It lies in Marathasa Valley.
+It lies in the Marathasa Valley.
 The name is derived from the words pediada (valley) and laos (people).
-It is popular summer resort.
+It is a popular summer resort.

 Churches

 Pedoulas is known for its 12 churches, varying from a 15th-century chapel to a 1930s cathedral.
 The most important is the Archangelos Michael (Archangel Michael) church, which is a UNESCO World Heritage Site along with nine other Painted Churches in the Troödos Region.
-It is built in 1474.
+It was built in 1474.

-Church of Holy Cross (Timios Stavros), main church of Pedoulas, was built between 1933 and 1935.
-Most important relic of Church of Holy Cross is a crucifix containing a piece of the Holy Cross, which was brought from Constantinople.
-Church replaced old timber-roofed church and keeps icons and parts of iconostasis from 16th century.
-On top of one hill 1986. was built 25m high Holy Cross, standing near one chapel.
-Not far from Holy Cross there is a monument built to honor Michalis Stivaros and all killed in the Balkan Wars.
-Monument is built in 2011 by Athanasios Ktorides Foundation.
+Church of Holy Cross (Timios Stavros), the main church of Pedoulas, was built between 1933 and 1935.
+The most important relic of the Church of Holy Cross is a crucifix containing a piece of the Holy Cross, which was brought from Constantinople.
+The church replaced the old timber-roofed church and kept its icons and parts of iconostasis from the 16th century.
+In 1986, on top of a hill overlooking Pedoulas, the 25m high Holy Cross was built, standing near a chapel.
+Not far from the Holy Cross a monument was built to honor Michalis Stivaros and all those killed in the Balkan Wars.
+The monument was built in 2011 by Athanasios Ktorides Foundation.

 Museums

 Pedoulas has two museums: the Byzantine Museum, opened in 1999, and the Folklore Museum, opened in 2005.
-Byzantine Museum is situated near the Archangel Michael church and houses very important icons and relics from the 13th to 20th century.
+The Byzantine Museum is situated near the Archangel Michael church and houses very important icons and relics from the 13th to 20th century.